mbifulco/mbifulco/README.md

 ![Mike Bifulco](https://github.com/mbifulco/mbifulco/blob/main/banner.jpeg?raw=true)

-I'm a developer advocate, writer, podcaster and serial startup founder.
+Hi there, I'm Mike Bifulco.
+I live in Charlotte, North Carolina, where I work as the CTO of [Craftwork](https://craftwork.com).
+I'm also a developer advocate, writer, podcaster and serial startup founder.
 In the past I've worked for Google, Stripe, Microsoft, and Gymnasium.
-I'm cofounder of APIs You Won't Hate, the largest online community of API Developers.
+I'm cofounder of [APIs You Won't Hate](https://apisyouwonthate.com), the largest online community of API Developers.

 I'm driven by a desire to use my skills and privilege to help other people, and I love building exceptional experiences in unexpected places.

 ## My beliefs